Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 If proceeding, cross the falls from the left.
 Be careful as you climb the boulders and rocks, using the natural footholds as you go.
 You’ll need your arms to be free so pack anything into your bag if required.

-After about 10 minutes, you’ll arrive at your hikers reward!
+Then after about another 10 minutes, you’ll arrive at your hikers reward!

 It was so gorgeous here when we came.
 Though the fall wasn’t pumping hard, the sun made it glisten beautifully.
 The rock pool below is croc-free so put your bathers on, take a dip and enjoy. 👙🩲